Winter Tips to Keep You & Your Home As Safe & Efficient As Possible.

 ✓ Snow Removal - Snow left out in the road by homeowners or private contractors is a road hazard and is illegal.
 Snow should not be plowed or stored onto or across the roadway.
 All homeowners and snowplow contractors should be aware that they can be cited and FINED for placing obstructions, including snow, on or in the roadway.
 You may also be liable for any accidents that may occur due to these obstructions.

-Tahoe Workz LLC - Snow Removal & Painting Service Provider for Incline Village, Nevada.
+Tahoe Workz Inc. - Snow Removal & Painting Service Provider for Incline Village & Crystal Bay.